makerdao/integration-examples/README.md

 * The first argument is a CDP ID.
 * The value for the `-t` argument is the target ratio.
 * `-v` enables verbose mode (shows stack traces for errors).

+### wyre

+Use Dai.js along with the Wyre SDK for an easy fiat on or off ramp in your application.
+Uses version 1.0.5 of the Wyre API, which may need an upgrade soon.

+__Example Usage__
+See the project's README for detailed instructions